binipringle/torts/_texts/0-outline.md

 ---

-### Damages for Strict Product Liability
+### Damages for Strict Products Liability

 Recoverable when there is personal injury or property damage other than to the product itself.
 Where the harm is only to the product itself, the only claim is breach of warranty.

 ---

-### Defenses for Strict Product Liability
+### Defenses for Strict Products Liability

-There are various defenses for strict product liability.
+There are various defenses for strict products liability.

 ---